jmbergmann/build-system-playground/README.md

 TODO:
 --------------------------------------------------
-* Move stuff from yogi-cpp/internal/json.h into yogi-core as helper functions and make the helper functions accessible through yogi-cpp so that users do not have to include a massive 3rd party JSON library
 * Checkout asio timer problem (see code below)
 * Check path validity when creating branches and terminals
-* Use JSON when creating branches
-* Should branches in observer only mode be visible as branch events on other branches?
-Or should there be a flag showing that a branch is only an observer in branch info?
-* Remove "observer only" to ghost
-* rename net_name to network_name in branch info and everywhere
-* Section should use JSON pointer!
-* Add JSON lib to yogi-cpp

 #include <boost/asio.hpp>